mainmatter/ember-validated-form-buffer/README.md

 ## Example

-In order to define a form buffer on a controller or component, import the `formBufferProperty` helper and define a property that wraps the model instance.
-When the form is submitted, apply the buffered changes or discard them to reset the buffer to the model's state:
+In order to define a validated form buffer on a controller or component, import the `formBufferProperty` helper and define a property that wraps the model instance.
+Pass in the validations mixin as returend by ember-cp-validations.
+When the form is submitted, apply the buffered changes and save the model or discard them to reset all user input:

 ```js
 import Ember from 'ember';